-Hipmunk City Love – Foodie Hotels in Barcelona
+9 Mouthwatering Foodie Hotels in Barcelona

-While Cram Hotel may not carry the same high price as other hotels on this list, it is not without its own unique atmosphere and Michelin Star restaurant.
-Cram was designed with a modern touch contrasting dark ceilings, floors, and furniture with bright walls and striking orange and violet features both in public spaces and guest rooms.
-Light also brings life to the space.
-In the rooms, guests can set their own ambience to welcome, fiesta, romantic, and night.
+While Cram Hotel may not carry the same high price as other Barcelona hotels, it is not without its own unique atmosphere and Michelin Star restaurant.
+Cram was designed with a modern touch contrasting dark ceilings, floors, and furniture with bright walls and striking orange and violet features, both in public spaces and guest rooms.
+In the rooms, guests can set their own ambiance to welcome, fiesta, romantic, and night.
 But what about the food?
 Inside the modern haven is Angle Restaurant – created by previously mentioned chef Jordi Cruz – which features classic dishes prepared with an innovative twist.
 Like the hotel, the menu was set with an eye towards affordability.